heupr/core/models/README.md

 this directory.
 Each model is separated into a unique directory which is titled the name of the given model.

+Global assets that are common across all / most models are stored in separate files / directories  within the `models/` directory.

 ## Catalog

 #### Bhattacharya